Chinese by Topic

 Symptoms & Conditions (症状)

 Describing your symptoms clearly is critical.
-The pattern is straightforward: body part + 疼 (téng, hurts) — for example, 头疼 (tóuténg, headache) or 肚子疼 (dùzi téng, stomachache).
-For other symptoms, learn the specific word.
+The core pattern is simple: body part + 疼 (téng, hurts) — for example, 头疼 (tóuténg, headache) or 肚子疼 (dùzi téng, stomachache).
+For systemic symptoms like fever, nausea, or dizziness, learn the specific word.
+Chinese doctors will often ask 有没有发烧?(yǒu méiyǒu fāshāo? — do you have a fever?) and 多长时间了?(duō cháng shíjiān le? — how long has it been?).
+Having your key symptoms ready in Chinese makes this consultation much faster.

 | Hanzi | Pinyin | English | Notes |